-This Statement of Accounts clearly demonstrates Hillingdon's commitment to putting its residents first, which has led to another year of tremendous effort to support residents during the pandemic alongside avoiding the need to implement any cuts or reductions to frontline services, general balances of £26.8 million held and further earmarked reserves set aside to deal with the impact exceptional inflation, alongside further resilience for demand volatility risk, with additional funds earmarked for member initiatives, project work and other generic risk cover.
-Whilst this resilience provides a level of cover for Hillingdon, the exceptional inflationary environment is continuing to have an impact on the Council's financial position and is the main driver for the Council's saving requirement in the short-term, which is a position facing the whole of the Local Government sector.
-As ever, Hillingdon will continue to protect front line services and target transformational efficiency within the Council's budget strategy.
+This Statement of Accounts clearly demonstrates Hillingdon's commitment to putting its residents first, which has led to another year of tremendous effort to support residents during the cost of living crisis.
+As at 31 March 2024 general balances of £26.8 million are held and further earmarked reserves set aside for member initiatives and risk cover.
+Whilst this resilience provides a level of cover for Hillingdon, the inflationary environment and demand led and demographic pressures are continuing to have an impact on the Council's financial position and is the main driver for the Council's saving requirement in the short to medium term, which is a position facing the whole of the Local Government sector.
+Hillingdon will continue to protect front line services and target transformational efficiency within the Council's budget strategy.